mtw/mtw.github.io/Pelican/content/publications/papers/Discoveries_of_Exoribonuclease-Resistant_Structures_of_Insect-Specific_Flaviviruses_Isolated_in_Zambia.rst

 ######################################################################################################
 :summary: A novel dual-host affiliated insect-specific flavivirus discovered in Zambia
 :title: Barkedji-like virus: A novel insect-specific flavivirus isolated in Zambia
-:description: Characterization of Barkedji-like virus (BJLV), a novel insect-specific flavivirus from Culex spp. in Zambia.
-BJLV contains conserved RNA structures the 3'UTR that efficiently stall exoribonuclease Xrn1.
+:description: Characterizing Barkedji-like virus: A new insect-specific flavivirus from Culex spp. with conserved RNA structures in its 3'UTR that stall exoribonuclease Xrn1

 :breadcrumb: / Home